Adding the Third Dimension

 Oh, how wrong we were.

-We had vastly underestimated the emotional tumult caused by seeing Petra in the third dimension – feeling it, gauging its depth, sensing its presence in world history by breathing in the air around it.
-Seeing the Treasury caused us both to gasp out loud, utter astounding expletives (that is what we do when we’re excited!), and for Pete to admit to the tears which crept into his eyes.
+We vastly underestimated the emotional tumult caused by seeing Petra in the third dimension – running our fingers over it, gauging its depth, sensing its presence in world history by breathing in the air around it.
+Seeing the Treasury caused us both to gasp out loud, utter astounding expletives, and for Pete to admit to the tears which crept into his eyes.

 I told him that he should be the one to write about this experience, having been drawn to the story of Petra since a child.